loanmarket/career-ladder/Engineering.md

 - I know when and how to apply different coaching and mentoring techniques, understanding the maturity level of those I'm helping.
 - I am able to provide perspective for those I'm serving by reminding them of the big picture when they get stuck in the details and day to day of solving problems.

-#### I know the pressures of being an executive.
+#### I know the pressures of being a key leader.

 - I know how to identify business problems/goals and evaluate the ROI and TCO of potential solutions.
 - I understand how budgeting, competition, strategic alignment and compliance pressures can influence technology decisions and am able to adjust proposed solutions based on those factors.
 - I understand the bigger picture of how software development, security and other business departments all interrelate and influence the success of a business.
-- I know how to adjust my communications style based on my audience, from service desk to developer to engineer to sales and marketing to C-level executives and business owners.
+- I know how to adjust my communications style based on my audience, from support to engineer to sales and marketing to C-level executives and business owners.
 - I know the impact of internal politics in organisations and how it can impact decision making processes.
 I work to minimise any such activities and proactively display a culture or ownership and inclusion.
 - I know what is required to bring about organisational change, and when enough trust has been established to broach such topics with others.